Extreme mass-ratio inspirals and extra dimensions: Insights from modified Teukolsky framework: Results

+Further, in Fig. (\ref{Fig:mismatch1}) and Fig. (\ref{Fig:mismatch2}), we present a mismatch-based analysis comparing waveforms generated using the DF-Teukolsky formalism ($\mathcal{M}^{\textup{DF-TEU}}$) and those obtained via the MTE approach ($\mathcal{M}^{\textup{MTE}}$).
+We explore various combinations of eccentricity ($e_0$) and tidal charge ($Q$), applying a detection threshold of $\mathcal{M} \approx 0.00125$, corresponding to an SNR of 20, to assess detectability.

+\begin{alphalist} \item The results show that both higher eccentricities and larger tidal charges lead to increased mismatch values.
+In the case of DF-Teukolsky waveforms (Fig. \ref{Fig:mismatch1}), a tidal charge of $\sim 10^{-5}$ reaches the detection threshold for $e_0 = 0.1$, while the constraint tightens to $\sim 5 \times 10^{-6}$ for $e_0 = 0.85$.

+\item A similar trend is evident in the MTE-based results (Fig. \ref{Fig:mismatch2}); however, the mismatch values in the MTE case are higher than those coming from the DF-Teukolsky for higher values of eccentricity.
+For example, at $e_0 = 0.85$, the $\mathcal{M}^{\textup{MTE}}$ curve crosses the detection threshold earlier than $\mathcal{M}^{\textup{DF-TEU}}$\,.
+This enhanced sensitivity underscores the utility of using the MTE framework for precision tests of GR. \end{alphalist}

-Further, we attempt to examine the difference between the mismatch ($\Delta\mathcal{M} = \vert\mathcal{M}^{\textup{MTE}}-\mathcal{M}^{\textup{TEU}}\vert$) obtained from the GR Teukolsky and MTE approaches.
-This analysis implies the order of magnitude at which the difference starts appearing in the mismatch for distinct values of ($e, Q$).
-In the left panel of Fig. (\ref{Fig:mismatch3}) with $e=0.1$, we determine that the maximum change in the mismatch between these two formalisms is around $\sim 10^{-4}$ (from the pink plots).
-Whereas, in the right panel, the $\Delta\mathcal{M}$ with $e=0.4$ suggests that as we increase the eccentricity, the difference in mismatch obtained from both the formalisms, GR Teukolsky and MTE, becomes significant for different $Q$.
-This growing deviation with eccentricity, in Fig. (\ref{Fig:mismatch3}), implies that highly eccentric EMRIs are more pertinent to non-GR aspects, captured by the MTE framework, thus offering a more sensitive testbed for detecting non-GR effects.
-These findings not only support the relevance of the MTE approach for future GW observations but also emphasize the necessity of continued refinement to improve the precision and robustness of waveform predictions in theories beyond GR.
+Furthermore, we attempt to examine the difference between the mismatch ($\Delta\mathcal{M} = \vert\mathcal{M}^{\textup{MTE}}-\mathcal{M}^{\textup{DF-TEU}}\vert$) obtained from the DF-Teukolsky and MTE approaches.
+This analysis implies the order of magnitude at which the difference starts appearing in the mismatch for distinct values of ($e_0, Q$). \begin{alphalist} \item In Fig. (\ref{Fig:mismatch3}) with $e_0=(0.1, 0.4, 0.85)$, we determine that the maximum change in the mismatch ($\Delta\mathcal{M}$) between these two formalisms goes from $\sim 10^{-4}$ to $\sim 10^{-3}$ (from the pink plots for $Q=5\times 10^{-5}$).
+This growing deviation with eccentricity, as shown in Fig. (\ref{Fig:mismatch3}), suggests that highly eccentric EMRIs are more relevant to non-GR aspects, while the DF-approximation is sufficient to get an estimate for the bound on $Q$, but the MTE framework offers a more sensitive testbed for detecting non-GR effects. \end{alphalist}